travis-ci/travis.rb/README.md

 If you have the old `travis-cli` gem installed, you should `gem uninstall travis-cli`, just to be sure, as it ships with an executable that is also named `travis`.

+#### `uninitialized constant Faraday::Error::ConnectionFailed`

+You might see this error message if you have Typhoeus version prior to version 1.4.0 and Faraday 1.0 and up.
+You can eradicate this problem by either:

+1. Update Typhoeus to version 1.4.0 or later
+1. Remove typhoeus entirely

+See https://github.com/travis-ci/travis.rb/issues/768#issuecomment-700220351 for more details.

 ## Version History

 ### 1.10.0 (September 22, 2020)